 Beetroot can be sown direct into shallow drills in the soil, and are ready to harvest within a few weeks.
 ‘Boltardy’ is a popular and reliable globe-shaped beetroot.
 It has good resistance to bolting (running to seed), making it a perfect choice for beginner growers.
 It produces medium-sized roots, with smooth skin and deep red flesh.
-Find out all you need to know in our beetroot Grow Guide.

 Salad leaves like rocket and oak-leaf lettuce can be sown in pots and harvested on a cut-and-come-again basis, so you don’t need to tend the plants for long.
-Find out all you need to know in our salad leaves Grow Guide.
+You can buy several salad leaf varieties to sow together to make a colourful salad.

 Bush tomatoes are easier to grow than cordon varieties, as they don’t need supporting and their side shoots do not require pricking out.
 Bush tomatoes grow well in a hanging basket or pot, both in a greenhouse and outdoors.
-Find out all you need to know in our tomato Grow Guide.

-Early potatoes can be harvested in July, before hot, humid weather increases the threat of potato blight.
-Grow them in the ground or in containers.
+Potatoes are easy to grow – simply plant them in the ground or an old compost bag, cover the leaves with soil when they first appear (known as ‘earthing up’), and harvest a few weeks later.
+Early potatoes (planted in early April) can be harvested in July, before hot, humid weather increases the threat of potato blight.
 ‘Red Duke of York’ is an attractive red-skinned variety and ‘Anya’ has long tubers with a nutty taste.
-Find out more in our potato Grow Guide.

-‘Half Pint’ peas are smaller than regular pea plants, so don’t require staking.
+Peas can be easy to grow.
+Choose a compact variety, such as ‘Half Pint’, that doesn’t require staking.
 They can even be grown in a container.
 The young tips can be trimmed and added to salads for a delicious spring treat, and are followed by flowers and pods.

 Miners’ lettuce/winter purslane

 Miners’ lettuce is so easy to grow it has naturalised in some areas of the UK.
 It provides a steady salad crop from October until March, and tastes similar to spinach.
-Find out how to grow winter salad.

 Japanese and Chinese salad leaves

 Japanese leafy crops such as mizuna and mibuna and Chinese mustard can be grown as cut-and-come-again leaves.
 They require little attention and will provide you with a variety of flavours, colours and textures to enjoy in stir fries and salads.
 They may be grown in containers or in the ground.
-Watch Monty Don sow Japanese and Chinese leaves for winter.

 Chillies grow well in containers on a window sill or in a warm, sunny position outside.
 They have similar growing requirements to bush tomatoes and will continue to crop until the first frosts in autumn.
-Find out more in our chillies and peppers Grow Guide.

 Courgettes are renowned for producing an abundant crop from just a few plants.
+For the best results, grow your courgettes in fertile ground and water regularly, picking the courgettes when they’re no longer than 10cm.
 ‘Defender’ F1 is a British variety, ideal for small spaces, and is resistant to cucumber mosaic virus.
-Read more in our courgette Grow Guide.